mellow-ayaya/RandomMountBuddy/README.md

 ### &nbsp;
 ### Need Help?

 If you have questions or run into issues, post in the Curseforge comments.
-For bug reports, please enable the relevant debugging option in the Debug tab first and provide relevant logs.
+For bug reports, please enable the Debugging Messages and provide them along with the issue description.
 ### &nbsp;
 ### Disclaimer